Officers

 Amanda Windle

 Amanda Windle is a digital STS design researcher with 16 years of research and teaching experience.
 Amanda is known to many in 4S for her past and current work as editor for Backchannels, Managing Editor of Engaging Science and Technology Studies (ESTS), and 4S Council member.
 She has also written for New Statesman Tech and assisted the editors-in-chief and curator at Interactions magazine, ACM (Association for Computing Machinery).
 Her experience with non-profits includes her recent role as Chair of the Simon Community London, a charity for the homeless and rootless.
-Windle is also a pluralist training psychotherapist with an interest in the phenomenology of group relations, boundary objects and reparative spaces.
+Windle is pursuing a pluralist training in psychotherapy with an interest in the phenomenology of group relations, boundary objects and reparative spaces.
+Currently she is completing a two-year infant observation at the British Psychotherapy Foundation (BPF).
 Her PhD was entitled Territorial Violence and Design, 1950–2010: A Human-Computer Study of Personal Space and Chatbot Interaction and she is the author of A Companion of Feminisms for Digital Design and Spherology.
 4S appointed Windle as its first Managing Director with a Selection Panel consisting of Wiebe Bijker, Alan Irwin, Emma Kowal, Knut H. Sørensen, Hebe Vessuri, Vivian Choi and Aneesh Aneesh.

 Term Expires, Fall 2025